 JR Biwako Line Stations

 The JR Biwako Line is served by Local, Rapid and Special Rapid services.
-You can download a bilingual PDF of the guide to stops for this line together with the Kosei Line and the Kusatsu Line.
+For route maps and the latest service information, use the JR West Route Maps and Timetables page.
 The Biwako Line is colored dark blue.

 Strictly speaking the Biwako Line is a name of convenience given to that part of the Tokaido Main Line that runs between Kyoto Station and Maibara Station, and that part of the Hokuriku Main Line that runs between Maibara Station and Nagahama Station.
 Continuing west from Kyoto Station the line is renamed the JR Kyoto Line, and beyond Osaka Station it is again renamed the JR Kobe Line.
 Effectively however, the Biwako, Kyoto and Kobe Lines are actually one line running a continuous service.
 For a bigger picture, you can download a bilingual PDF of the JR guide to stops which includes the JR Biwako Line and other JR Lines that connect with it.
 The JR Biwako Line and other contiguous lines are colored blue.